Back

 Program Description

-Our internship in Clinical Psychology is housed within the Division of Psychology in the Department of Psychiatry at the Mount Sinai Behavioral Health Center (Mount Sinai Beth Israel.)
+Our internship in Clinical Psychology is housed within the Division of Psychology in the Department of Psychiatry at the Mount Sinai Behavioral Health Center (formerly Mount Sinai Beth Israel.)
 Our program provides a fast-paced, generalist experience in an urban medical center setting.
-Our patients include adults, children, and the elderly, are quite diverse and represent the range of DSM5 diagnoses (major affective disorders, personality disorders, substance use disorders, to name a few) The population is varied in psychsocial functioning and socioeconomic status, racial and cultural background, and gender identity.
+Our patients include adults, children, and the elderly, who come from different walks of life, and represent the range of DSM5 diagnoses (major affective disorders, personality disorders, substance use disorders, to name a few) The population is varied in psychsocial functioning and socioeconomic status, culture, identities, and genders.
 Treatment intervention techniques are derived from psychodynamic/analytic, CBT, DBT, evidence-based, family systens, trauma focused traditions.
 The mission of our innovative treatment program is to provide integrated care to patients having mental health issues.
-As such, our program includes integrated and co-located outpatient service, where patients receive outpatient psychiatry (psychology) services, alongside additcions services and primary care.
+As such, our program includes integrated and co-located outpatient service, where patients receive outpatient psychiatry (psychology) services, alongside addictons services and primary care.

-The training experience is comprised three 4-month rotation system includes one elective, adult inpatient, and child outpatient rotations.
-Clinical experiences include intakes, individual/group psychotherapy, brief psychotherapy, DBT, family therapy, child trauma, CPEP, addictions, psychological testing, and clinical research opportunities.
+The training experience is comprised three 4-month rotation system includes one adult outpatient/elective, adult inpatient, and child outpatient rotations.
+Clinical experiences include intakes, individual/group psychotherapy, brief psychotherapy, DBT, family therapy, child trauma, addictions, PHP-IOP, psychological testing, and clinical research opportunities.
 Didactics, seminars, case conferences, professional development and process group are key components.
-DEI emphasized in all activities, with a dedicated DEI seminar.
+We emphasize the importance of considering the influences of one's life experiences and circumstances on mental health.
+We are comitted to serving underserved populations and to recruiting faculty from underrepresented backgrounds.
 Extensive supervision is provided.
 Opportunities to gain supervisory experiences are incorporated into the internship.

 Internship Training Opportunities